danzarov/terraform_sample/README.md

 1. Clone the repository

-2. Export the environment variables below (these variables below will be needed for the kitchen test inspec, not the terraform)
+2. Export the environment variables below (the variables below will be used for both, terraform and kitchen)

 ```
 export AWS_ACCESS_KEY_ID="<your-access-id>"